DavidNiessen/gtb-solver/README.md

 2. Download the mod <a href="https://github.com/zSkillCode/gtb-solver/releases">here</a> and put it into .minecraft/mods/
 3. Join hypixel.net
 4. Start a round of Guess The Build

+!!
+YOUR HYPIXEL LANGUAGE MUST BE SET TO ENGLISH !!

 WARNING: This is technically a cheat and is therefore forbidden on the server.
 I take no responsibility for possible bans.